 Who we share your data with?

-Bulgarian Posts – we share your shipping address with our shipping provider.
+A1 Post, Bulgarian Posts, UPS, DHL, DPD Economy (Speedy.bg) – we share your shipping address, telephone number and email address with our shipping partners.
 This is required for order fulfillment.

 We accept payments through PayPal.
 When processing payments, some of your data will be passed to PayPal, including information required to process or support the payment, such as the purchase total and billing information.

 Blessed Mart Ltd takes credit card data security very seriously.
-For that reason, we use Braintree to securely handle credit card information.
-Braintree is a Validated Level 1 PCI DSS Compliant Service Provider.
+For that reason, we use Braintree and Stripe to securely handle credit card information.
+Braintree and Stripe are Validated Level 1 PCI DSS Compliant Service Providers.